 For many years, groundwater levels in our area have been dropping and remain too low to protect against seawater intrusion.
 Despite extensive conservation efforts by customers, the Mid-County Groundwater Basin is in a state of overdraft because more water is being pumped out annually than is naturally recharged through rainfall.
-The groundwater basin is not sustainable and seawater intrusion at the coastline is present in the Aptos, Seascape, and La Selva Beach area.
+Overdraft of the groundwater basin is not sustainable and seawater intrusion at the coastline is present in the Aptos, Seascape, and La Selva Beach area.
 The state of California has identified our region as one of 21 basins in the state as critically overdrafted, with a mandate to bring the basin back into sustainability by 2040.

 What does a healthy aquifer look like?